Rafer Johnson, 1960 Olympic decathlon champion, dies at 86

 Throughout his life, Johnson was widely known for his humanitarian efforts.

 He served on the organizing committee of the first Special Olympics in Chicago in 1968, working with founder Eunice Kennedy Shriver.
-Johnson went on to found California Special Olympics the following year at a time when positive role models for the intellectually and physically disabled were rare.
+Johnson founded California Special Olympics the following year at a time when positive role models for the intellectually and physically disabled were rare.

+“Rafer really paved the path for many of us to understand the responsibilities that come with being a successful athlete and the number of lives you can impact and change,” Evans said.

+Maria Shriver recalled meeting Johnson for the first time at age 10 or 11 through her mother Eunice.

 Peter Ueberroth, who chose Johnson to light the Olympic torch in 1984, called him “just one great person, a marvelous human being.”

 Johnson worked for the Peace Corps, March of Dimes, Muscular Dystrophy Association and American Red Cross.
-He remained active for many years at UCLA, serving on various committees and boards.
 In 2016, he received the UCLA Medal, the university’s highest award for extraordinary accomplishments.
 The school’s track is named for Johnson and his wife Betsy.

 His children, Jenny Johnson Jordan and Josh Johnson, were athletes themselves.
 Jenny was a beach volleyball player who competed in the 2000 Sydney Olympics and is on the coaching staff of UCLA’s beach volleyball team.
 Josh competed in javelin at UCLA, where he was an All-American.